bbatsov/zenburn-emacs/README.md

 ### Package.el

-Zenburn is available in both [Marmalade](http://marmalade-repo.org) and [MELPA](http://melpa.org).
+Zenburn is available in both [MELPA Stable](http://stable.melpa.org) and [MELPA](http://melpa.org).
-Keep in mind the fact the version in the Marmalade repo may not always be up-to-date.

 You can install `zenburn` with the following command: